drduh/macOS-Security-and-Privacy-Guide/README.md

 If your program isn't available through the Apple App Store you can consider using [Homebrew](https://brew.sh/).

-**Important!** Note that Homebrew asks you to grant “App Management” (or “Full Disk Access”) permission to your terminal.
+**Important!** Homebrew asks you to grant “App Management” (or “Full Disk Access”) permission to your terminal.
 This is a bad idea, as it would make you vulnerable to these attacks again: any non-sandboxed application can execute code with the TCC permissions of your terminal by adding a malicious command to (e.g.) ~/.zshrc.
 Granting “App Management” or “Full Disk Access” to your terminal should be considered the same as disabling TCC completely.

 Remember to periodically run `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its formula online.
 You may also wish to enable [additional security options](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/138), such as `HOMEBREW_NO_INSECURE_REDIRECT=1`